karsten-vermeulen-dev/Into-the-deep-blue-C/README.md

 ### Lesson 3 - Operator!
 Express yourself!
 <i>Here, you will discover all the various different operators that come with C++ and learn how to use them.</i>

+### Lesson 4 - The loop & flow of a program
+<i>In this lesson, you will learn how to branch your application, based on different conditions, as well as discover how to repeat different commands by using a particular loop.</i>